Song by Song is a podcast celebrating the music of Tom Waits.

 Hosts Martin Zaltz Austwick and Sam Pay have set themselves the goal of listening to Tom Waits's back catalogue from beginning to end, and devoting each episode to discussing each track.
 Both Martin and Sam are huge Waits fans, and each brings his own perspective on song-writing, as well as their own preferences in terms of Waits's varied musical styles.

 Martin is a musician (The Sound of The Ladies, Martin Austwick), recovering physicist, academic and podcaster (Answer Me This, Brain Train, The Global Lab).
-You can find out all you would ever want to know about him on his website, or tweet him at @martinaustwick.
+You can find out all you would ever want to know about him on his website, or tweet him @martinaustwick.

 Sam is an actor/musician who works mostly in theatre.
 He's a pianist, accordionist and technically incompetent brass player who keeps his own songwriting as secretive as possible.
-He lives in South London with his girlfriend and 4-year old daughter, at least one of whom listens to Tom Waits only under duress.
-Tweet at @sampay
+He lives in South London with his girlfriend and 5-year old daughter, at least one of whom listens to Tom Waits only under duress.
+Tweet him @sampay